su14iman/yt-hls/README.md

-# YouTube Live ID - HLS Stream Extractor
+# Youtube HLS Server - HLS Stream Extractor

 A Node.js server that extracts the best possible HLS (m3u8) streaming URLs from YouTube Live streams using yt-dlp.
 Perfect for IPTV applications, media players, and streaming integrations.